Stock Market Bears Reward Patience

 Since the end of the Great Recession, the only net buyers of stock were corporations via stock buybacks.

-The coronavirus impact is not about the number of new cases, but rather, the longer-term effects of having shut down the world economy.
+The coronavirus impact is not about the number of new cases, but rather the longer-term effects of having shut down the world economy.

 The reality for the investment markets continues to be an epic battle between unfortunate economic circumstances and unprecedented amounts of Federal Reserve and federal government stimulus.